 As indicated in the above Table, please make sure that you install on your system Perl 5.24.1, the same that was used to build the SAS 17.0.0.
 A very easy way to do it is by means of the perbrew software.
 Once this is done and before SAS 17.0.0 is installed, define SAS_PERL to point to the Perl 5.2.1 binary.

 Given that Heasoft includes also Perl tasks, please make sure the installation of this software, either binary or source code, is done with Perl 5.24.1, by defining the PERL environment variable to point to such binary.

 Python installation and configuration is done through the SAS installation process.

 X11 on Mac OS X

 To work with SAS on Mac OS X you need to have installed the X Windows or X11 software.
-For Mac OS X El Capitan and Sierra you can get X11 from the XQuartz project web site.
-On both, we have tested XQuartz 2.7.11 to work successfully with SAS.
+The latest X11 software can be downloaded from the XQuartz project web site.
+We have tested XQuartz 2.7.11 to work successfully with SAS.

 Note on installing Qtgrace on Mac OS X

 Download the Qtgrace dmg image file from the Qtgrace project web site and install the application in your /Applications directory.
 Then change directory to